programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Usage example:

 ```
-#Directory where pdf files to be OCRed are located.
+#Directory where PDF files to be OCRed are located.
 input_dir_cm2='PATH/TO/LOCAL/DIRECTORY/docs_to_OCR'